tsnorri/panvc3/README.md

 ## Testing

 A simple workflow and test data are provided in the [test-workflow](test-workflow) subdirectory.
-The workflow downloads PanVC 3 automatically from [Anaconda](https://anaconda.org).
+The workflow downloads PanVC 3 as well as other required software automatically from [Anaconda](https://anaconda.org).

 ## Contents